vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ### loading cart in your application

-First thing you need to do to start using cart in your application is importing useCart from your ecommerce integration.
-In order to that `load`function must be used and all it does is fetching cart from server and create new in your application if it doesn't already exist.
+The first thing that you need to do to start using the cart in your application is importing `useCart` from your ecommerce integration.
+Import `load`function which fetch the cart from a server and create new one in your application if it doesn't already exist.
 Basing on that you can start using `cart` object which structure depends on the ecommerce implementation you are using.

 ```js